Hysteresis loop area scaling exponents in DNA unzipping by a periodic force: A Langevin dynamics simulation study: Results and Discussions

-To obtain the behavior of $A_{\mathrm{loop}}$ at lower frequency regime, we have plotted in Fig.~\ref{fig:6}(a) (in a semi-log scale) the loop area as a function of $\omega^{\beta}(G-G_c)^{\alpha}$, where $G_c$ is the critical force for the static force case, obtained using LD simulations for the DNA of length $N=64$ at various force amplitudes $G=1.0$, 1.25, 1.5, 2.0 and 3.0 at temperature $T=0.1$.
-We obtain an excellent data collapse for exponent values $\alpha = 1.0 \pm 0.01$ and $\beta = 1.25 \pm 0.02$ and critical force value $G_c(T=0.1)=0.45$ obtained for the static force case in the previous section (Eq.~\eqref{eq:fssx}).
-These exponent values are exactly the same as obtained in previous studies using MC simulations of a DSAW model of the homopolymer DNA at $T=1$~\cite{kapri_unzipping_2014}, and the double stranded block copolymer DNA at $T=4$~\cite{yadav_unzipping_2021}.
+To obtain the behavior of $A_{\mathrm{loop}}$ at lower-frequency regime, we have plotted in Fig.~\ref{fig:7}(a) (in a semilog scale) the loop area as a function of $\omega^{\beta}(G-G_c)^{\alpha}$, where $G_c$ is the critical force for the static force case, obtained using LD simulations for the DNA of length $N=64$ at various force amplitudes $G=1.0$, 1.25, 1.5, 2.0, and 3.0 at temperature $T=0.1$.
+We obtain an excellent data collapse for exponents $\alpha = 1.08 \pm 0.03$ and $\beta = 1.25 \pm 0.03$ and critical force $G_c(T=0.1)=0.45$ obtained for the static force case in the previous section (Eq.~\eqref{eq:fssx}).
+The exponents and the errors in them are estimated by minimizing the variance obtained from $A_{loop}$ curves for various $G$ values integrated over a decade in frequency~\cite{newman1999}.
+In Fig.~\ref{fig:7}(b), the collapse obtained for $A_{\mathrm{loop}}$ curves for chain length $N=32$ at $T=0.2$ for three different force amplitudes $G=1.0$, $1.5$, and $2.0$ are plotted with $G_c(T=0.2) = 0.25$ and $\alpha = 1.09\pm0.03$ and $\beta=1.24\pm0.02$.
+The quality of the collapse indicates that the exponent values $\alpha$ and $\beta$ are independent of temperature used.
+Furthermore, these exponent values are similar to that obtained in previous studies using MC simulations of a DSAW model of the homopolymer DNA at $T=1$~\cite{kapri_unzipping_2014}, and the double stranded block copolymer DNA at $T=4$~\cite{yadav_unzipping_2021}.
 In the homopolymer DNA study, the $A_{\mathrm{loop}}$ was plotted against $G^{\alpha}\omega^{\beta}$.
-To check the quality of collapse with newer scaled function, we have plotted the $A_{\mathrm{loop}}$ data, for the chain length $N=512$, obtained in Ref.~\cite{kapri_unzipping_2014} as a function of $\omega^{\beta}(G-G_c)^{\alpha}$ with $G_c (T=1) =0.678$ and $\alpha=1$ and $\beta=1.25$.
-The plot shown in Fig.~\ref{fig:6}(b) is found to be even better than the graph shown with function $G^{\alpha}\omega^{\beta}$ in Ref.~\cite{kapri_unzipping_2014}.
+To check the quality of collapse with newer scaled function, we have plotted the $A_{\mathrm{loop}}$ data, for the chain length $N=512$, obtained in Ref.~\cite{kapri_unzipping_2014} as a function of $\omega^{\beta}(G-G_c)^{\alpha}$ with $G_c (T=1) =0.678$ and $\alpha=0.99\pm0.03$ and $\beta=1.25\pm0.03$.
+The quality of the plot shown in Fig.~\ref{fig:7}(c) is found to be even better than the plot shown with function $G^{\alpha}\omega^{\beta}$ in Ref.~\cite{kapri_unzipping_2014}.